bradreeder/bradreeder.github.io/README.md

 # Personal-Website

-A homepage for my portfolio and web development blog
+A homepage for my professional portfolio and web development blog.